kubos/kubos/docs/os-docs/kubos-linux-on-iobc.rst

 After the environment has been set up, all build commands will be run from the BuildRoot directory unless otherwise stated.

-To set up a build environment and build KubOS Linux:
+To set up a build environment and build Kubos Linux:

 Create a new parent folder to contain the build environment